 Images from Darfur

 Several groups came together under the same banner, calling themselves the Janjaweeds.
 Since 2003, the militia has been waging a war against the opposition in Darfur.
 The government has armed this group as its main force against the growing insurgency.
 In recent years, they have been incorporated into the army.
+This group has still been accused of genocide and war crimes, and this subject remains extremely taboo in Sudan.

 Reasons for this conflict are many, including geographical, ethno-political, and economic issues related to oil.
 Regarding population displacement, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) argues that more than three million people are vulnerable in Darfur.